-A lavishly illustrated, visually stimulating, easy-to-read book about the American War of Independence - one of the most important events of Western history - in DK's inimitable style
+This lavishly illustrated, visually stimulating, and easy-to-read book explores one of the most important periods of Western history - the American War of Independence.

 Stand shoulder to shoulder with the patriot armies, as the first salvos of rebellion fire on Lexington Green in 1775.
 Follow this gripping story as George Washington leads his militia through eight years of twists and turns to throw off British rule and create an independent United States of America.